 How do you deal with a racist attack?

-Dealing with a racist encounter is hard.
-A verbal attack, even graffiti, can demoralize anyone.
+Dealing with a racist encounter can be hard.
+A physical or verbal attack, even graffiti, can demoralize anyone.
 In many cases, ignoring it is the best recourse especially if one’s safety is at stake.
 We just want to go about our day peacefully and without conflict.
 On the other hand, doing nothing can also be problematic.
 Silence can signal to the perpetrator that what they are doing is acceptable.

 How do you effectively address a racist attack when you’re a victim or a witness to one?